Build-a-binder/build-a-binder.github.io/README.md

 # Contributing

-Everyone is welcome to contribute.
-In particular people local to the places at which we would like to hold the first three events are welcome.
+Everyone is encouraged to contribute.
+Good at organising events on the ground, user of mybinder.org, experienced in teaching people new things, all these and more are things in demand here.
+In particular people local to the places at which we would like to hold the first three events will be welcomed with open arms 🤗

 To keep an eye on what is happening and receive notifications:
 * click the "Watch" button towards the top right
 * you will receive notifications about the going ons in this repository

-To get an idea of the overall things that need doing checkout #1.
+To get an idea of the overall things that need doing checkout [the ROADMAP](https://github.com/betatim/build-a-binder/issues/1).
 More details and in flux discussions are happening in [the issues](../../issues).

 # Proposal text

-The full text of the grant proposal submitted to Mozilla is [here](proposal.md).
+If you'd like a longer version of what is going on here, what the goals are (or used to be?), and where things are heading take a look at the full text of the [grant proposal submitted to Mozilla](proposal.md).

 # Support

-This work is supported by the Alfred P. Sloan Foundation and the Mozilla Foundation.
+This work is supported by amazing volunteers and the Alfred P. Sloan Foundation and the Mozilla Foundation.